Gibbons-Lab/ccmb_workshop/docs/talk.md

 <br>

 More elaborate methods use *subsequences (k-mers)* and their counts to *predict* the lineage/taxonomy with *machine learning* methods.
-For 16S fragments this provides better *generalization*.
+For 16S amplicon fragments this provides better *generalization*.

 ---